dreamph/cenery/README.md

 Switch engines.
 Keep your handlers.
 Ship fast.

-cenery wraps popular Go web frameworks behind one clean API, so you can move between Echo, Fiber, Gin, and Chi without rewriting your app.
+cenery wraps popular Go web frameworks behind one clean API, so you can move between Echo, Fiber, Gin, Chi, and fasthttp without rewriting your app.

 ## What you get
 - One handler interface across engines